AlexParamonov/processor/README.md

 process using any number of loggers you need.

-You may add own observers for monitoring background tasks on even send an email to bussiness with generated report.
+You may add own observers for monitoring background tasks on even send an email to business with generated report.

 Processor provide customisation for almost every part of it.